marcgirbaub/design-table-app/README.md

 npm test // npm run test:coverage
 ```

-To run e2e tests, run the following command:
+To run e2e tests, first start the server with <code>npm run rundevel</code> and then run the following command:

 ```
 npm run cypress